Farmers market resources

 Contact: Sammy J. M. Schwartz, manager, 4773 Hazelwood Rd, Seymour, MO 65746; or Steve Cantrell, auctioneer, 1056 Homestead Rd, Seymour, MO 65746, Phone: 417-859-3509 or 417-380-0562

 Webster County Produce Auction, 801 Berry Road, Seymour, MO

-When: The auctions are held Fridays starting April 15 through May, plus Tuesday May 3, then Tuesdays and Fridays June through September, and Fridays through the end of October.
+When: The auctions are held Tuesdays and Fridays from April 16 through October 18.
 Auction start time is 10 a.m.

 - MU Extension publication G6223, Starting and Operating a Farmers Market: Frequently Asked Questions — Covers a wide variety of issues to make a market successful and legal